No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 So now, imagine Francis Scott Key aboard the British ship having witnessed the bombardment by day and seen and heard the bombs bursting in air all night.
 What flag would he see as dawn broke?
 Would it be that enormous American flag, meaning the defenders would have held the fort?
 Or would it be a British Union Jack, indicating the fort, the city, and maybe even the country had been defeated?

-See also: Emancipation and the Civil War
+Learn more about Emancipation and the Civil War

 The Dawn’s Early Light